top of page

 The rats that score the highest in temperament testing and display the calmest behaviors are kept back for breeding.
 They continue to undergo temperament testing throughout their lives and are removed from the breeding program if any issues arise as they mature.
 Hormonal and maternal aggression, which often appears between 5-12 months or after 1-2 breeding cycles, means testing never truly ends.
 I frequently introduce unfamiliar rats to ensure that the rats I adopt out are friendly enough to integrate with other rats, should their owners choose to introduce new pets.

 If you adopt a rat that is not adjusting well or does not get along with your other rats, I will do everything I can to help and make the situation right.
-I always recommend letting new rats settle for 24-48 hours in their new environment before interacting with them.
+I always recommend letting new rats settle for 24-48 hours in their new environment before interacting with them to reduce stress.
 A 2 week quarantine period is also recommended before introducing new rats to current rats.
-Check out my blog on bonding with rats for more help!
+Temperament can’t always be guaranteed as every animal is an individual but this process lowers the risk of issues unlike adopting from a feeder or pet store that does not conduct any sort of temperament testing.

 Comments